MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 Any replies under this comment have the same restricted visibility you specified.
 It's true even if the dropdown control on replies doesn't show the restricted visibility status correctly.

 To maintain your privacy and keep your sensitive information out of public view, be careful.
 Keep all interaction with Microsoft to replies under the restricted comment.
 Replies to other comments may cause you to accidentally disclose sensitive information.
+For more information about privacy or confidentiality, see follow the steps under https://learn.microsoft.com/en-us/cpp/overview/how-to-report-a-problem-with-the-visual-cpp-toolset?view=msvc-170#reports-and-privacy?

 ## How to report a C++ documentation issue